mzuther/StempelWerk/README.md

 ### Command line argument `--globals`

-Path to a JSON file or a JSON-formatted string containing global variables.
+Path to a JSON file or a JSON-formatted string containing a dictionary of global variables: `{"NO_CAST": false}`.

 Jinja supports several approaches of loading global variables.
 In case it matters, StempelWerk loads globals when calling